List of the Fall band members: 1982–1995

 After several months with just one guitarist, the Fall added Brix Smith in the summer of 1983 after she married frontman Mark E. Smith in July, just three months since they first met.
 She debuted on two tracks on the 1983 album Perverted by Language, which was followed by The Wonderful and Frightening World Of... the next year.
 In November, shortly after the latter's release, Paul Hanley left the Fall to form Kiss the Blade, and the following month, his brother Steve Hanley went on paternity leave and was temporarily replaced by Simon Rogers.
 After a four-month absence, Hanley returned and Rogers joined officially on keyboards and guitar.

 By early 1986, Karl Burns had left the Fall for a second time, with Simon Wolstencroft taking his place.
 Before Wolstencroft's arrival, however, Paul Hanley briefly returned to record two tracks for Bend Sinister, as well as the single "Living Too Late".
 Shortly after the release of Bend Sinister, Rogers left the group to focus on his production work, which he continued to do with the Fall for several years.
 With new keyboardist Marcia Schofield, the band released The Frenz Experiment and I Am Kurious Oranj in 1988, as well as a string of commercially successful singles including "There's a Ghost in My House", "Hit the North" and "Victoria".

 In July 1989, it was announced that Brix Smith had left the Fall, with original guitarist Martin Bramah returning in her place.
-It was revealed later that the outgoing member and Mark E. Smith had divorced earlier that year.
+It was revealed later that Brix and Mark E. Smith had divorced earlier that year.
 Bramah performed on Extricate and remained until July 1990, when both he and Schofield (who by that time were dating each other) were fired from the band.
 Following the pair's departure, keyboards were handled primarily by Wolstencroft, as well as by violinist Kenny Brady, who joined at the same time.
 Dave Bush, who initially joined the Fall crew as a roadie, took over as the band's new keyboardist in August 1991.

 After the release of Code: Selfish and The Infotainment Scan, Karl Burns returned for a second two-drummer lineup in May 1993.
 He left again just a few months later, but returned in time for a North American tour in August.
 After the release of Middle Class Revolt, Brix Smith also returned in August 1994, claiming she had "started to miss the artistic freedom that [she] had" in the group.
 After the band recorded Cerebral Caustic, Bush was replaced by Julia Nagle.